About Raquel Micit and Ryan Miner The Senior Soup

 You don’t have “BS” your doctor.

-Second, share what you enjoyed most about your experience and interactions.
+Recommendation #2: Share with your doctor what you enjoyed most about your experience and interactions.

-Think carefully about your overall experience.
+And think carefully about your overall clinical experience.

-• Was scheduling routine appointments often difficult?
+• Was scheduling routine appointments often tricky?

 • How long did you have to wait for lab results?